Shanghai seeks ‘societal zero COVID’ with rounds of testing

 It is unclear whether the entire city will be forced under lockdown.
 For now, officials have locked down only specific areas where positive cases were found.
 On Wednesday, Beijing’s Tongzhou district suspended classes for all its schools from kindergarten through high school.

-Given that China for now remains committed to its zero-tolerance approach, “I do think we will continue to see the use of these lockdowns across the country,” said Karen Grepin, a public health expert at the University of Hong Kong.
+Given that China for now remains committed to its “zero-COVID” approach, “I do think we will continue to see the use of these lockdowns across the country,” said Karen Grepin, a public health expert at the University of Hong Kong.
 “If anything, the omicron variant has made it more challenging to control the virus and thus more stringent measures are needed if the goal is to continue to strive for local elimination.”

 The “zero-COVID” strategy has worked well against previous versions of the virus, ensuring that for most of the past two years, people in China were able to live a mostly virus-free life.